CansteinBerlin/StructureReloot/README.md

 ![image](https://github.com/CansteinBerlin/StructureReloot/assets/75828222/8d896bc3-620f-4955-b2eb-100b0154b1de)

-## Why usw this plugin and not the paper option?
+## Why use this plugin and not the `auto-replenish` option provided by paper?
 This plugin offers many practical functions for regenerating chests and entities that are not possible with the method provided in the paper configuration.
 This includes the regeneration of entities in general, as well as the ability to regenerate blocks at any time with just one command.
 Another advantage of this plugin is the ability to view/teleport/remove looted blocks/entities at any time.